ora-io/docs/resources/glossary.md

 ### Middleware

-Services or infrastructure needed in pipeline of development.
+Services or infrastructure needed in the development pipeline.

 ### Node